Skip to main content

 Dates

-The financial year being reported and the quarter that you are to complete are displayed on your agency’s dashboard.
+The financial year being reported and the quarter you are to complete are displayed on your agency’s dashboard.
 These are system-generated dates and cannot be changed by the user.

 Abolition of an agency

-When an agency is abolished, the last quarterly and annual returns must be entered on the FOIstats database.
+When an agency is abolished, the last quarterly and annual returns must be entered on the FOIstats portal.
 These final returns, including the annual return, should be submitted as soon as practicable after the abolition of the agency and should not be left until the end of the reporting year when reporting FOI statistics accurately will be more difficult and time consuming.

 When you select the relevant quarterly return, you will see a tick box asking if this is the last quarterly return for your agency because it is being abolished.
-To submit a final quarterly return and annual return, complete all relevant data fields and then check the box which asks, ‘Is this your agency’s last quarterly return?’ and then select the ‘Save’ button.
+To submit a final quarterly return and annual return, complete all relevant data fields and then check the box which asks ‘Is this your agency’s last quarterly return?' and then select the ‘Save’ button.
 (Note: you need to select the ‘last return’ checkbox on both the quarterly and annual return forms.)

 Note: until the end of the financial year your (abolished) agency will continue to receive automated emails reminding you to complete your quarterly and annual returns.
 This is a feature of the FOIstats database that the OAIC cannot change.
 Please use these reminders as an opportunity to check that the final quarterly and annual returns for the abolished agency have been completed and that the ‘Is this your agency’s last quarterly return because your agency is being abolished?’ check box has been ticked on both the quarterly and annual return forms.